Constantin Gane: Youth and writing debut

+Far-right engagement an ambassadorship

-He also held conferences and, between 1929 and 1937, a series of Radio Bucharest lectures on historical, cultural and literary themes, including the first trial of Mihail Kogălniceanu, Dimitrie Cantemir, and the novels of Stefan Zweig.
+Gane also held conferences and, between 1929 and 1937, a series of Radio Bucharest lectures on historical, cultural and literary themes, including the first trial of Mihail Kogălniceanu, Dimitrie Cantemir, and the novels of Stefan Zweig.
 Other such lectures focused on details from the family life of Mihnea Turcitul, or detailed theories about the meaning of the ancestral ballad Miorița.
 In the latter case, Gane argued that folk poetry had recorded the mutual enmity between Moldavia and Wallachia, including their territorial conflicts over Putna County.
 This allowed him to date Miorița back to the 1400s or earlier.
 He also contributed to Ion Gigurtu's Libertatea, where he published a study on the formation of Romania's political parties (January 1934) and a genealogical essay on Maurice Paléologue (February 1935).